Bruce E. Cain: Media

 Beginning in 1984, Cain has been an election commentator for every race in California both on the radio and on television.
-He served as a consultant to the Los Angeles Times from 1986–88 and was the political analyst on Mornings on Two, KTVU from 1998-2006.
+He served as a consultant to the Los Angeles Times from 1986–88 and was the political analyst on Mornings on Two, KTVU from 1998 to 2006.
 He is a member of the American Federation of Television and Radio Artists and currently appears as a regular political analyst for KGO-TV.

-Government and Political Consulting
+Government and political consulting

 He served as a polling consultant for state and senate races to Fairbank, Canapary and Maulin from 1985 to 1986.
 Cain's expertise has led him to work as a redistricting consultant to several government agencies, including: the Los Angeles City Council (1986), Los Angeles County (1991), the Oakland City Council (1993), the City of San Diego (2001), the City and County of San Francisco (2002), the Attorney General of Maryland (2011), the Attorney General of Massachusetts (1987–88), and the U.S. Justice Department (1989).
-He served as the Special Master to the three judge panel overseeing the Arizona State Legislative Redistricting (2002).
+He served as the special master to the three-judge panel overseeing the Arizona State Legislative Redistricting (2002).